 When it comes to putting together a standing desk, all you need is a screwdriver and a little patience.
 All of the models we tested came with the requisite screws, Allen wrenches, and clear instruction manuals.
 Still, some desks are easier to put together than others, and most — especially those with larger tops — will require a second person to help.

 Apart from the surface size and material, the better standing desk companies will also offer a variety of ways in which you can customize your desk.
-These can include attachments such as cable-management trays, different controls to raise and lower the desk, different leg types and more.
+These can include attachments such as cable-management trays — the one accessory that you should get with a standing desk — different controls to raise and lower the desk, different leg types and more.